Ronke Ademiluyi

-Queen Ronke Ademiluyi-Ogunwusi is a Nigerian fashion entrepreneur.
+Queen aderonke Ademiluyi-Ogunwusi is a Nigerian fashion entrepreneur.

 She is a British-Nigerian Olori (Queen) of the Ife Kingdom, born to a scion of the royal family.
 She is the great-granddaughter of the late Ooni Ajagun Ademiluyi, 48th King of the Ile-Ife Kingdom in Southwest Nigeria.
 She is married to Ooni Adeyeye Enitan Ogunwusi, the 51st Ooni of Ife.

 HM Queen Aderonke Ademiluyi-Ogunwusi is a London University alumni who graduated in Law and founded Africa Fashion Week London in 2011.

 In 2014, she set up a sister platform in Nigeria, Africa Fashion Week Nigeria (AFWN).
 HM Queen Ronke Ademiluyi-Ogunwusi has produced over 20 fashion shows including the ‘Mayor of London's Africa on the Square’.

 She produced The AFWL Business Fashion Forum.
 She is the co-founder of Fashion Future Online Courses in partnership with Henley Business School UK & Parsons Design School New York.